This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 - Pumpkin Spice Latte.
 Grab this easy recipe for how to make a Pumpkin Spice Latte at home and skip the line at your local coffee shop!
 Hello, Fall!

 - Gingerbread Latte.
 Skip the lines (and the expense) at your local coffee shop, and make this creamy, sweet and spicy Homemade Gingerbread Latte at home!
-It’s just what you need for chilly mornings, or frosty afternoons!
+It’s just what you need for chilly evenings, or frosty mornings!

 - Raspberry Mocha Latte.
 Be your own barista and enjoy this yummy homemade recipe right in your own kitchen!

 - Eggnog Latte Recipe.
-Creamy with a touch of spice, this super easy, super delicious Eggnog Latte is a holiday go-to!
+Creamy with a touch of spice, this cozy drink is a holiday go-to!
 Get an amazing flavored coffee drink right in your own kitchen!

 Slow Cooker Mulled Apple Cider Recipe